murillo128/media-server-test/README.md

   - This will run the client (webpack dev server) and the server
   - This will need to be modified as the demo progresses

 ## Notes:
 - I would love to get the Dockerfile working for this demo as it would supply a common environment
 - I'm currently using NPM and am gonna switch over to yarn once I get this working
+- I used the react scripts to create the initial project.
+So file structure is kinda weird. server doe is in /server and /src is the client.
+Feel free to change things.

 ## React Documents